webrecorder/browsertrix/docs/deploy/local.md

     MicroK8s uses its own container registry, running on port 32000.

     1. Set `export REGISTRY=localhost:32000/` and then run `./scripts/build-backend.sh` and/or `./scripts/build-frontend.sh` to rebuild the images into the MicroK8S registry.
-And, it needs to tag the newly built image and push to the local registry.

-    ```
-    $ TAG=`docker images | grep localhost:32000/webrecorder/browsertrix-backend | awk '{ print $3 }'`
-    $ docker tag  $TAG localhost:32000/webrecorder/browsertrix-backend:latest
-    $ docker push      localhost:32000/webrecorder/browsertrix-backend
-    ```

     2. In `./chart/examples/local-config.yaml`, uncomment out one or both of the following lines to use the local images: